Living Water – Living Environment – Living Communities – Living Local Economies

 Aesthetically pleasing, harmoniously designed spaces not only enhance social and recreational amenity, but offer environmental benefits such as habitat protection.
 Living Waterways is a best practice environmental management approach that assists practitioners and government to deliver enduring and affordable outdoor spaces which engage the surrounding communities.
 The Living Waterways approach has been developed to support implementation of water sensitive urban design by encouraging and incentivizing design solutions that embody the natural, historical and cultural elements of a site.
 They promote interaction with water to inspire, promote adventure and discovery, and to educate visitors about the delicacy of our ecosystems.
 The Living Waterways approach is site-driven and aligns traditional stormwater principles with place-making benefits based around the four key themes:

-A scoring system encourages innovation and improved design outcomes, while being flexible enough to cater for a variety of development types within the community.
+An online scoring system encourages innovation and improved design outcomes, while being flexible enough to cater for a variety of development types within the community.

 To assist practitioners in the completion of the Living Waterways scorecard we have developed a number of key benchmark case studies, namely Small Creek, Davidson Street and Little McCreadys Creek.
 These projects showcase the spirit of living waterways – innovative, inclusive, holistic, multi-benefit projects